MacMannes/stackmob-docs/sdks/js/guides/developer.md

 ## Overview

 StackMob's JavaScript SDK enables your application to take advantage of StackMob's REST API through convenient AJAX calls.
-It's built upon <a href="http://documentcloud.github.com/backbone/" target="_blank">Backbone.js</a>, so you can leverage that framework if you choose.
+It's built upon <a href="http://documentcloud.github.com/backbone/" target="_blank" rel="nofollow">Backbone.js</a>, so you can leverage that framework if you choose.
 You don't need to know how Backbone.js works to get started though!
 We'll walk you through it.

-The <a href="https://developer.stackmob.com/js-sdk/api-docs">StackMob JavaScript SDK API Docs</a> are also available for reference.
+The <a href="https://developer.stackmob.com/js-sdk/api-docs" target="_blank" rel="nofollow">StackMob JavaScript SDK API Docs</a> are also available for reference.

 In each section of this guide you may see colored boxes which are meant to highlight important information: